Limiting laws and consistent estimation criteria for fixed and diverging number of spiked eigenvalues: Consistent information criteria for estimating

-\end{theorem} \begin{remark} \emph{As both the AIC and BIC are special cases of the GIC in \eqref{eq:aic}, the result in Theorem \ref{theorem:4} can be used to establish the consistency of the AIC and BIC.
-Specifically, Theorem \ref{theorem:4} implies that the AIC (i.e., $\gamma=1$) is consistent under condition \eqref{eq:consistency3}.
-Since $\gamma=1$ for the AIC, condition \eqref{eq:gamma} holds if \eqref{eq:consistency3} is satisfied, as $\varphi(c)<1$ and $\kappa=1$.
-Thus, our result shows that AIC is consistent for any $c>0$ as long as \eqref{eq:consistency3} is satisfied; this generalizes the result in \citet{Bai:Choi:Fujikoshi:2018}, which only establishes the consistency of AIC when $0<c<1$.
-Moreover, our result also allows $k$ to be fixed or diverge at $k=o(n^{1/3})$.}
+As both AIC and BIC are special cases of GIC in \eqref{eq:aic}, the result in Theorem \ref{thm5} can be used to establish the consistency of AIC and BIC.
+Specifically, Theorem \ref{thm5} implies that AIC (i.e., $\gamma=1$) is consistent under condition \eqref{eq:consistency3}.
+Since $\gamma=1$ for AIC, Assumption \ref{ass6} holds if \eqref{eq:consistency3} is satisfied, as $\varphi(1+\sqrt{c})<1$ and $\gamma=1$.
+Thus, our result shows that AIC is consistent for any $c>0$ as long as \eqref{eq:consistency3} is satisfied.
+This generalizes the result in \citet{Bai:Choi:Fujikoshi:2018}, which only establishes the consistency of AIC when $0<c<1$.
+Moreover, our result also allows $k$ to be fixed or diverge at $k=o(n^{1/3})$.